maxmurdoch/flock/src/pages/products/commercial.md

       title: Hyperlocal weather
   title: Know your risks before you fly
 testimonial:
-  - author: 'Keith, uses Flock Cover for surveying jobs.'
+  - author: 'Keith, land surveyor'
     image: /images/uploads/testimonial/4@2x.png
     quote: >-
       Fantastic app, speedy human response to any question, very cheap insurance that’s easy to access, what more could you want?
-  - author: 'David, uses Flock Cover for aerial photography missions.'
+  - author: 'David, aerial photographer '
     image: /images/uploads/testimonial/2@2x.png
     quote: >-
       Ease of use is a key factor, and Flock represents a good way for new UAV